sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Adjust behaviour of the ends of footnotes
+Short desc    : Adjust behaviour of the ends of footnotes
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The LaTeX internal command \@finalstrut is used automatically
+Descript     : The LaTeX internal command \@finalstrut is used automatically
              : used at the end of footnote texts to insert a strut to avoid
              : mis-spacing of multiple footnotes.
 Unfortunately the command
              : can cause a blank line at the end of a footnote.
 The package